Travel > Cuba

 Tour prices are per person in U.S. dollars.
 All hotel accommodations, motor coach transportation, special dinners, sightseeing, admissions, luggage handling and the services of local guides, drivers, and the tour guide/educator are included.

 A nonrefundable deposit of $750 per person is due upon registration.
 If the trip is cancelled, the registration fee will be refunded.
-Final balance will be due 60 days prior to trip start date on 11/28/2024.
+Final balance will be due December 1, 2025.
 No refunds will be given for unused services.

 Program Cancellation due to insufficient registration: